-Through courses in languages, literature, and writing, the Division of Languages and Literature aims at professional preparation and development of the person as a creative and imaginative being.
-Toward that end we seek to foster a sense of the past, an awareness of great ideas, and an openness to new ways of reading and thinking.
+In accordance with the educational goal of Spring Hill College, to prepare students for responsible leadership in service to others, the Division of Languages and Literature aims at professional preparation and development of the person as an intellectual, spiritual, and creative being.
+Toward that end we help students to engage with great ideas, to develop awareness of the ways that language and literature operate in the world, and to be open to new ways of reading and thinking.

-Students may major in English, writing, Hispanic Studies, or interdisciplinary humanities (See Interdisciplinary Humanities in the Interdisciplinary Programs section of this Bulletin).
+Students may major in English, writing, Hispanic studies, or interdisciplinary humanities.
+(See Interdisciplinary Humanities in the Interdisciplinary Programs section of this Bulletin.)
 Secondary education students may follow a concentration in French or Spanish as well as English or writing.